I’ve been thinking about Time lately. Of all the ways we structure our lives around it.

 If I wanted to make that journey physically, I’d have to cancel my day’s appointments, drive to the ferry dock, buy a ticket, get on the ferry, and spend most of the day getting to the other side of the strait.
 I’d have to find a place to stay overnight because I’d be too exhausted to make the journey back the same day.

-Because time as we understand it doesn’t exist in the realm of energy and spirit, what we think of as past, present, and future all happen simultaneously.
+Because time as we understand is a much more fluid phenomenon in the realm of energy and spirit, what we think of as past, present, and future all happen more or less simultaneously.

 This means that we can change a pattern, heal a broken heart, or transform a family story almost instantly.
-Not only will the changes we make alter the course of our own lives, but they’ll affect our entire lineage.
-Spiritually, our ancestral heritage will be transformed, as will the potential lives of our children and the generations that follow us.
+Not only will the changes we make alter the course of our own lives, but they’ll also change the trajectory and history of our lineage.
+Spiritually and energetically, our ancestral heritage will be transformed, as will the potential lives of our children and the generations that follow us.

 Our history and our future can change in an instant, when we engage with time in this way.